CnuUasLab/POKEMON/README.md

 When you execute SITL, load the main Waypoint data, and then run.
 Find your ip address on your computer by typing `ifconfig` in command line.

+The program in it's entirety can be run with the initiation script:
+`./startPOKEMON`

 The IP address needs to be added to SITL's output by adding it through `output add <ipaddr>:14550` When you Add that and then run: `cd src && python main.py` the command should run.